square/square-python-sdk/doc/payments.md

 ## Cancel Payment by Idempotency Key

-Cancels a payment identified by the idenpotency key that is specified the request.
+Cancels (voids) a payment identified by the idempotency key that is specified in the request.

 Use this method when status of a CreatePayment request is unknown.
 For example, after you send a CreatePayment